 ● Sanex Dermo Protector

 The Nivea model works, and I used it for many years with good results, but it was always staining my shirts and T-shirts more than I wanted to.
 The Sanex model, simply put, is fucking awesome.
 It was another game changer to me, in terms of comfort this time.
-Then what works for me may not work for you, but we both already know this, that here I only talk about my first-hand experience.
+Then what works for me may not work for you, but we already all know this: here I only talk about my first-hand experience.

 Note.
 Let’s take Nivea: I also tried some of the “men’s” models, but I found them subpar compared to the gender-neutral Pure Invisible.
-I don’t know if it’s the same where you live, but over here they have now created two different aisles at the supermarket, one with “women’s” deodorants, and another one with “men’s” deodorant.
+I don’t know if it’s the same where you live, but over here they have now created two different aisles at the supermarket, one with “women’s” deodorants, and another one with “men’s” deodorants.
 The Nivea model I was previously using is now in the “women’s” aisle, but I’m very much above that nonsense: things are only awkward in the measure you let them be so.
 Don’t feel awkward going in the “women’s” aisle, if the model you want is there.
-Do it with confidence, nonchalantly, as it’s really not a big deal at all.
-Actually, as a bonus, you can also smile at the girls there and ping them.
+Do it with confidence, nonchalantly, like it’s really not a big deal at all – because it isn’t.
+And actually, as a bonus, you can also smile at the girls there and ping them.
 You never know, they may actually be receptive your ping :)

 It must be impeccable at all times.
 Wash your teeth regularly, and have chewing gums on you when you go out, especially if you know you are going to eat or have drinks.